gundermanc/tools/README.md

 - ptstatus [profile]: Checks the current target application for patched files.
 - ptrevert [profile]: Reverts the current profile's patched binaries.
 - ptF5 [vsinstance] [solutionpath] [profile]: Launches the specified instance of VS with the specified solution + profile configured for one-click (F5) debugging.
+- ptbuild [profile]: Builds the project for the named profile using the command contained in $env:PatchBuildCmd.
+- ptrun [profile]: Runs the target executable for the named profile using the command contained in $env:PatchTargetExe.
+- ptbuildrun [profile]: Builds, patches, and runs using the $env:PatchBuildCmd and $env:PatchTargetExe variables.
+- ptuse [profile]: Indicates that this profile should be used for the duration of the PowerShell session.
+Run this once and no longer need to specify the profile each build.

 #### Process Snapshot
 Defines some convenient scripts and aliases for killing groups of processes